MadelinePhelps/MadelinePhelps.github.io/_pages/about.md

 ---

 Hello!
-My name is Madeline Phelps and I am a space nerd excited to push the boundaries of science and engineering through creativity and hard work.
+My name is Madeline Phelps and I am an Aerospace Engineer excited to push the boundaries of science and engineering through creativity and hard work.

 I am a Mechanical Engineering Master's student at UC San Diego where I recently graduated with a B.S. in Aerospace Engineering.
 I have extensive hands on experience in design, prototyping, and manufacturing stemming from my experience at [NASA Jet Propulsion Laboratory](https://www.jpl.nasa.gov/), [Collins Aerospace](https://www.collinsaerospace.com/what-we-do/industries/commercial-aviation/aerostructures/advanced-structural-materials), and [SEDS UCSD](https://www.sedsucsd.org/).